skippyr/libtdk/DOCS.md

 The terminal streams are contained in the [`Stream`](#streams-enum-class) enum class.
 You can check if they are connected to an interactive terminal by using the [`isTTY`](#istty-function) function.

-The following example shows how to use them to output the TTY statuses of each stream:
+The following example demonstrates how to check their TTY statuses:

 ```cpp
 #include <tdk.hpp>